-ABSTRACT.
-In this paper we study the termination behaviour of Russell's description elimination rewrite system.
-We discuss certain claims made by Saul Kripke in his paper [Kri05].
+Abstract.
+In this paper we study the termination behavior of Russell's description elimination rewrite system.
+We discuss certain claims made by Kripke (2005) in his paper concerning the possible nontermination of elimination of descriptions.

-1. Introduction

-'On Denoting' ([Rus05]) is a central paper in the development of Analytical Philosophy.
+§1.
+Introduction.
+On Denoting (Russell, 1905) is a central paper in the development of Analytical Philosophy.
 It articulated a solution to a number of problems like the informativeness of identity statements and the problem of negative existentials.
 Simultaneously, it provided a very influential paradigm of philosophical analysis.
 Closer study of the paper leads to many questions.
 What is its precise place in Russell's philosophical development?
 Does Russell's theory of descriptions really yield a descriptively adequate analysis of descriptions?
 And what demand of adequacy are we to impose?
 Are the problems the theory aims to solve really solved?
 Etcetera.